Skip to cookie consent Skip to main content

 An older woman sits on a sofa, holding her back in pain.

 More than 80% of people experience back pain at some point in their life.
 In the past 3 months, 1 in 3 people has had back pain.
-Zacharia Isaac, MD, a Mass General Brigham spine care and pain management specialist, discusses back pain causes, treatment and prevention tips.
+Zacharia Isaac, MD, a Mass General Brigham spine care and pain management specialist, reviews back pain causes, treatment and prevention tips.
 Dr. Isaac is chief of spine care and pain management at Spaulding Rehabilitation Hospital and associate chairman of physical medicine and rehabilitation at Brigham and Women’s Hospital.
+Dr. Issac discusses how you can work with your primary care provider (PCP) to get relief from back pain.

 Back pain causes